JuniorDevSingapore/community_docs/Code_Of_Conduct.md

 * Religion (or lack thereof)
 * Technology choices

 We do not tolerate harassment of participants in any form!
-The following behaviour will not be tolerated (no deal emoji)...
+The following behaviour will not be tolerated :no_good: ...

 * Use of sexual language and imagery.
 * Deliberate intimidation.